 For example, the Citi Premier Card makes you eligible to transfer ThankYou Points to airline partners, while the Citi Rewards+® Card doesn’t.
 You must have a Citi Premier or Citi Prestige® credit card to transfer points to airline partners.

 Once you have either of these two cards, you’ll be able to multiply your points by leveraging bonus categories as shown in the list below:

 |All other purchases||Prestige Card||1x|

-Limited Time Offer: For a limited time, the Citi Rewards+ card earns 5 ThankYou® Points per $1 spent on air travel and hotels up to $6,000 in the first 12 months and then 1 ThankYou® Points per $1 spent thereafter.
+Limited Time Offer: For a limited time, the Citi Rewards+ earns 5 ThankYou Points per $1 spent at restaurants up to $6,000 in the first 12 months and 1 ThankYou Points per $1 spent thereafter.

 There are essentially 4 credit cards you can use to earn ThankYou Rewards Points as shown in the chart above.
 Using these bonus categories will dramatically accelerate your ability to earn points.